qschweitzer/Powershell-HTML5-Reporting/docs/install.md

-## Install quickly (actually not available from Powershell Gallery, I'm working on it)
+## :material-download: Install quickly (actually not available from Powershell Gallery, I'm working on it)
 1. Install module with commands below.
 Module isn't published on NuGet, for the moment, so that's why the install is "manual"
 ```
 New-Item -Path "C:\Program Files\WindowsPowerShell\Modules\POSHTML5" -ItemType Directory